Jarden: History

 In April 2007, Jarden acquired Pure Fishing, Inc. for approximately $400 million.
 In August 2007, Jarden acquired K2 Sports for approximately US$1.2 billion.
 K2 included brands such as Marker, Marmot, Rawlings, Sevylor, Shakespeare, and Völkl under its umbrella.

 In April 2010, Jarden acquired the Mapa Spontex Baby Care and Home Care businesses for a total value, including debt assumed and/or repaid, of approximately $415 million.
 Later in 2010, Jarden acquired Quickie Manufacturing Corporation and Aero Products International, Inc. Brands acquired in these two transactions included Quickie, Aero, and Aerobed, among others.

 In August 2012, Jarden acquired British company Pulse Home Products from Rutland Partners.
 Pulse Home Products made home products including Breville kettles, Dirt Devil vacuum cleaners and products for Nicky Clarke hair care.
 Pulse Home Products formerly belonged to British company Alba.

 In September 2013, Jarden acquired Yankee Candle for $1.75 billion with cash, common equity and a mix of bank debt and bonds, a deal which Bank of America's Stefan M. Selig helped bring about.
 On October 14, 2015, Jarden announced that it would acquire Jostens, a producer of school memorabilia such as yearbooks, for $1.5 billion.

 On December 14, 2015, Newell Rubbermaid announced that it would acquire Jarden for over $15 billion of cash and stock.
 The combined company is known as Newell Brands, with 55% owned by Newell's shareholders.
 The acquisition was completed on April 15, 2016.

 On June 5, 2018, Newell announced it was selling the Rawlings division to a private equity group, SEP and MLB in order to focus on nine core product lines.

+In 2018, Newell Brands sold Pure Fishing to New York based private equity firm, Sycamore Partners, in a transaction valued at approximately US$1.3 billion.